tomhodgins/responsive.style/src/techniques/element-width.md

 ---
 title: Using an Element’s Width
 keywords: element queries, container queries, scoped styles, scrollWidth, offsetWidth, variables, reactive
+description: How can you use knowledge of an element's width for styling?
+JavaScript is aware of the width of every element, learn how to use JavaScript and CSS together to style elements based on their own width.
 ---

 CSS spec authors recognize the ability to style an element differently based on its own width, but currently support is limited to just the width of the `<html>` element though Media Queries.